Chernobyl: Photography in an Exclusion Zone

 Footnote

-During the recent military invasion of Ukraine, the Russian army used the exclusion zone around Chornobyl as a route to Kiev.
+During the recent military invasion of Ukraine, the Russian army used the exclusion zone around Chernobyl as a route to Kiev.
 They occupied the plant for several days, took some of the equipment, and held the staff hostage.
 The Russian soldiers also dug trenches in the Red Forest, which increased the radiation levels in the area several times over.
 Fortunately, the Russian army left the zone after a month without any major damage.
 However, the incident reminds us how important it is to be careful in this area, not only for our own sake, but also for the sake of the wildlife that thrives there.

 Receive our weekly newsletter to stay on top of the latest photography trends